vanceter231002/property_owner_details_bot/README.md

        py -m pip install openpyxl ordered-set selenium undetected-chromedriver
 3. Install Chrome Browser (Don't install version 103.x) and enter version number in find_info/find_info.py
 4. Create a chrome profile and login to spokeo.
-5. Enter the profile path and profile name in the contructor of find_info in run.py.
+5. Enter the profile path and profile name in the constructor of find_info in run.py.
 6. execute run.py.

 ## Credits